hlwang1124/SNE-RoadSeg/README.md

 ## Setup
-Please setup the KITTI dataset and pretrained weights according to the following folder structure:
+Please setup the KITTI Road Dataset and pretrained weights according to the following folder structure:
 ```
 SNE-RoadSeg
  |-- checkpoints